mheilner/CCApprovalProject/README.md

 ## Hyperparameter Tuning

 GridSearchCV is used to perform hyperparameter tuning for the Logistic Regression model.
 The best hyperparameters are selected, and the model's accuracy is assessed again.

+## Visualizations

+This notebook includes several visualizations to better understand the model's performance and the data:

+- **Confusion Matrix**: The confusion matrix heatmap illustrates the model's performance in classifying credit card approvals.
+- **ROC Curve**: The ROC curve showcases the model's trade-off between true positive rate and false positive rate.

+[Add descriptions and interpretations for other visualizations here if applicable.]